Check the National Parks website for updates on any temporary trail closures before setting out on this walk.

 Walls Cave Walk

-For the first couple hundred meters, the walk goes through eucalypt woodland.
-There is an impressive termite mound on the left side of the trail and a few burned out eucalypt trunks.
-It never ceases to amaze me how during a bushfire, eucalypts can literally explode from the inside yet remain living if the conditions after the fire are good enough.
+For the first couple of hundred meters, the walk goes through eucalypt woodland.
+There is an impressive termite mound on the left side of the trail and a few burned-out eucalypt trunks.
+It never ceases to amaze me how, during a bushfire, eucalypts can literally explode from the inside yet remain living if the conditions after the fire are good enough.

 READ MORE: Things to do in the Blue Mountains by train